paula-abella/test-app/README.md

 ```

 After doing the edits, just save the file and the application will automatically recompile and you should see the updates right away.

+The file mentioned above should update this page http://localhost:8080/direct-booking/direct-booking-rates.

 ## Updating packages